soren-n/tickle/README.md

 - [PyYAML](https://github.com/yaml/pyyaml)
 - [Watchdog](https://github.com/gorakhargosh/watchdog)

+If you love Tickle, then please go give the author/maintainers of these projects some love too!

 # Modes
-Tickle has four modes:
+Tickle has two evaluation modes:

-- The __offline mode__ builds the task graph once and will schedule and evaluate from this.
-However it will also watch the depend file for dynamic dependency changes, and reschedule as necessary.
+- The __offline mode__ builds the task graph once and will schedule and generally evaluate once from there.
+However it will watch the _depend_ file for dynamic dependency changes, and reschedule as necessary.
-- The __online mode__ will watch the agenda file and initial input files for changes, as well as the depend file for dynamic dependency changes.
+- The __online mode__ will watch the _agenda_ file and the initial input files for changes, as well as the _depend_ file for dynamic dependency changes.
 It will then dynamically schedule and evaluate as the task graph changes.
-- The __clean mode__ will delete any files or folders generated during a previous offline or online evaluation.
-- The __version mode__ will print the installed version of tickle.

 In build system terms, offline mode is like a regular build, and online mode is like a watch/dev/live build.
 Both are incremental.

-The clean mode will only delete generated folders if they are empty after generated files are deleted; i.e. if there are leftover files in the folders, e.g. generated from other processes not within the control of tickle; these files and the host folders are then left untouched.

 # Assumptions
 Tickle assumes that it has full control over the input and output files described in the agenda.
 The only files that tickle supports modification to during runtime are: the agenda file, the depend file and the initial input files.